-Dysplastic or congenital spondylolisthesis is caused by poorly formed facet joint structure at birth leading to the vertebral slippage.
+Dysplastic or congenital spondylolisthesis is caused by poorly formed facet joint structure at birth leading to vertebral slippage.
 Other causes related to traumatic or pathological fractures and post-surgical failure are rare.

 Spondylolisthesis and Your Age?

-Congenital or dysplastic spondylolisthesis has an early childhood onset as mentioned above.
+Congenital or dysplastic spondylolisthesis has an early childhood onset, as mentioned above.

 Degenerative spondylolisthesis is more common with advancing age.
 The vertebrae slip forwards without a fracture present.
-The slippage is related to chronic spinal segment instability due co-existing pathologies such as degenerative disc disease or facet joint arthritis (spondylosis).
+The slippage is related to chronic spinal segment instability due to co-existing pathologies such as degenerative disc disease or facet joint arthritis (spondylosis).
 They are also more likely to cause recurrent symptoms.